A Latent Shrinkage Position Model for Binary and Count Network Data: Illustrative applications

 \subsection{Worm nervous system binary network data}

 This binary directed network contains $n=272$ nodes of neurons from the nervous system of the \emph{Caenorhabditis elegans} adult male worm, with each of the 4451 edges representing the presence of either a chemical or electrical interaction between nodes.
 The data were reconstructed from serial electron micrograph sections by \cite{Jarrell_Wang_Bloniarz_Brittin_Xu_Thomson_Albertson_Hall_Emmons_2012}.
-The network is sparse with a density of 5.95\%.
-To fit the logistic LSPM with $p=5$ to these data, 10 MCMC chains were run for 500,000 iterations each with a burn-in period of 150,000 iterations and thinning every 3,000th iteration; each chain took on average 2.5 hours to run.
+Three unconnected nodes are removed prior to analysis.
+The network is sparse with a density of 6.09\%.
+To fit the logistic LSPM to these data, each of 10 MCMC chains were run for 1,000,000 iterations with a burn-in period of 100,000 iterations and every 3,000th thinned.

-Fitting a range of LPMs with dimensions from 1 to 5, the BIC suggests 4 dimensions as shown in Figure \ref{fig:wormlpmbic}.
-However, in Figure \ref{fig:wormdelta}, the logistic LSPM suggests 2 effective dimensions as the shrinkage strength in dimension 3 notably increases when compared to dimension 2.
-Arguably, 4 effective dimensions is also suggested as there is a similar increase in shrinkage strength on dimension 5, but the simpler latent space is preferable.
+From a range of LPMs with $p= \{1, \ldots, 7\}$, the BIC suggests $p = 4$ as optimal, closely followed by $p = 3$, as shown in Figure \ref{fig:worm_bic}.
+Under the logistic LSPM, Figure \ref{fig:worm_dim_bar} indicates that the posterior modal dimension is $p_m = 3$, with 4 dimensions the next most probable, \emph{a posteriori}; in addition Figure \ref{fig:worm_pmd} illustrates that the shrinkage strength parameter $\delta_4$ has large uncertainty.
+The LSPM approach indicates that while 3 dimensions are required to adequately describe the network, there is high, quantifiable posterior uncertainty as to whether or not an additional dimension is needed.

-The logistic LSPM5 and LPM2 have very similar average accuracy value, respectively, 0.93 compared to 0.94 whereas LSPM5 has better average F1 score value, respectively, 0.40 compared to 0.12.
-Similar to the cat brain connectivity data, the logistic LSPM5 performs well in replicating the network density but performs worse than the LPM2 in replicating the network transitivity.
-The logistic LSPM5 also performs worse than the LPM2 in terms of the Hamming distance, with its higher average value of 0.072 compared to 0.056.
-In such a sparse network, such low values are expected.
-The plot illustrating the posterior predictive checks is in Appendix \ref{app:Zachary}.
+In terms of posterior predictive checks, Figure \ref{fig:worm_pred} shows that the LSPM with both 3 and 4 active dimensions fit better than the LPM with 3 and 4 dimensions in terms of network density and $F_1$ score, but worse in terms of transitivity, accuracy, and Hamming distance.
+The LSPM with $p_m = 3$ fits only slightly worse than its 4-dimensional counterpart, and so may be preferred as a lower dimensional representation.
+The Procrustes correlation between locations under the LSPM with $p_m=\{3, 4\}$ and the LPM with $p=\{3, 4\}$ have similar median values of more than 0.88 (standard deviation 0.05).